NFL ICYMI: Do Baker, 2-6 Browns stay patient with Kitchens?

 Beckham complained after the game that he’d been forced to switch out of his pair of clown-design cleats at halftime; Landry also had a shoe issue.

-Later, the team issued a statement chastising safety Jermaine Whitehead for “totally unacceptable and highly inappropriate” posts on social media.
+On Monday, the team cut safety Jermaine Whitehead , who was chastised by the Browns for what they called his “totally unacceptable and highly inappropriate” posts on social media after the game.

 Plus, Beckham — talented as can be, yes, but there’s always something with him — reportedly said something as he left the field about not getting the ball enough.